 What makes the dark side of the moon so mysterious and…uh…dark?
-Everyday Einstein ventures into the unknown.
+Ask Science ventures into the unknown.

 Imagine a warm summer night at the beach.
 You’re walking hand-in-hand with a loved one as the warm waves ripple against your bare feet.
 You gaze idly up at the full moon and a feeling of peace and happiness fills your heart.

 But then something in your subconscious mind starts to gnaw away at this peaceful feeling.
 Something about the moon isn’t quite right.
 It looks familiar, too familiar.
 Haven’t you always been told that the moon is round?
 That it spins as it rotates around the Earth?
 Then why in the name of green cheese is the same side facing you tonight as it was last night?

 You feel a slight tug on your arm.
 You look back towards your loved one, a questioning look in their eye.
 You just shake your head, all traces of peace now gone.
 Something sinister is going on with the moon.
 Why is the same side always facing the Earth?
 What’s happening with the other side, the side we never see; the dark side?

 The first thing you should know about the dark side of the moon, is that it isn’t any darker than the rest of the moon.
 It’s called the “dark side” only because it appears dark or unseen to viewers here on Earth.

 The reason for this is because of a phenomenon called tidal locking.
 Tidal locking takes place when one body orbits another and their respective gravitational influences pull on one another.
 After enough of this pulling takes place, the smaller object’s spin gets synchronized with its revolutions around the larger object.
 After that, only one side of the smaller object will ever face the larger one.

 I’ve Got My Eye on You